mdheller/dumbass/README.md

 **Brutal.JS has gone PRIVATE**

-FUCK YEAH.

-FUCK EVERYONE who gives a shit about OSS.
-Brutal is NOW private.

-OORAH.

 Minimalist framework for building JS apps.
 Aims to be more efficient than React, Vue or Angular, both for rendering and development.

 [Tests](https://thiscris.com/brutal.js/tests/)